hazellobo/hazellobo/README.md

 I am a Graduate student at Northeastern University, Boston pursuing my Masters 🎓 in Information Systems.
 I'm a **Tech Enthusiast 💻 😃** passionate about learning and working with new tech

 I'm interested in Fullstack Development, Software Engineering, and Site Reliability Engineering!
-I'm currently working as an graduate teaching assistant at @Northeastern University, USA, resolving student queries and grading their submissions!

 Prior to my studies at Northeastern, I worked as a Software Engineer for BNP Paribas, India

 I was mainly involved in the development and maintenance of BNP Paribas' Corporate banking applications

+I'm currently working as an Graduate Teaching Assistant at @Northeastern University, USA, resolving student queries and grading their submissions!

 I’m currently learning how to design and build cloud native applications for Kubernetes

-📫 You can reach out to me at [Linkedin](https://www.linkedin.com/in/hazel-lobo/)
+You can reach out to me at [Linkedin](https://www.linkedin.com/in/hazel-lobo/)

 <br />